djemar/clean-kitchen-design/M2/milestone2.md

 #### Description

 This prototype is focused on the possibility to use a voice recognition system that, by saying a keyword, enables the user to navigate the various steps of the recipe and to ask for help if needed.
-Thus, as presented in the project description, giving the user the ability to keep an high level of hygiene by not requiring him to touch his phone during the cooking process, while also giving an option to receive some help if needed.
+Thus, as presented in the project description and in the storyboard, giving the user the ability to keep an high level of hygiene by not requiring him to touch his phone during the cooking process (see panels 3-4 from the storyboard), while also giving an option to receive some help if needed (see panels 6-7 from the storyboard).
+The UI includes a menu where the user can check again the tutorial and access the app settings (hypotetically e.g. language selection).

 ## Selection Rationale